code-423n4/2024-03-phala-network/README.md

 - Starts March 1, 2024 20:00 UTC
 - Ends March 22, 2024 20:00 UTC

-## Automated Findings / Publicly Known Issues

-The 4naly3er report can be found [here](https://github.com/code-423n4/2024-03-phala-network/blob/main/4naly3er-report.md).

-Automated findings output for the audit can be found [here](https://github.com/code-423n4/2024-03-phala-network/blob/main/bot-report.md) within 24 hours of audit opening.

-_Note for C4 wardens: Anything included in this `Automated Findings / Publicly Known Issues` section is considered a publicly known issue and is ineligible for awards._

 # Overview

 ## About Pink Runtime